mywalkup/mywalkup.github.io/terms.md

 ## 1. About MyWalkup

-MyWalkup is a sports and team management application that helps users create, manage, and personalize player walk-up experiences, including team rosters, player profiles, song preferences, audio settings, voice preferences, invitations, and related features.
+MyWalkup is a sports and team management application that helps users create, manage, and personalize in-game player announcements, including team rosters, player profiles, song preferences, audio settings, voice preferences, invitations, and related features.

 The Service is intended for use by parents, guardians, coaches, team administrators, players age 13 or older, and other authorized users.